 Frequently Asked Questions

-Please click this link to view the most frequently asked questions about the education statement.
+Please click this link to view the most frequently asked questions about the Teaching Capabilities Statement

 PLEASE BE ADVISED:

-All applicants to UniSA teaching programs will need to submit an education statement before commencing their studies.
+All applicants to UniSA teaching programs will need to submit a Teaching Capabilities Statement before commencing their studies.

 Learning Area Requirements for Master of Teaching Programs